 08 May Mental Health is Essential

-Choices Psychotherapy celebrates mental health month by highlighting the importance that mental health is essential to everyone’s overall health and well-being, and mental illnesses are common and treatable.
+Mental health is essential to everyone’s overall health and well-being, and mental illnesses are common and treatable.
 Yet, people experience symptoms of mental illnesses differently—and some engage in potentially dangerous or risky behaviors to avoid or cover up symptoms of a potential mental health problem.

 Sometimes people—especially young people—struggling with mental health concerns develop habits and behaviors that increase the risk of developing mental illnesses.
 Or they can intensify existing mental illness.
 Sometimes, these habits and behaviors could be signs of mental health problems themselves.
 Activities like compulsive sex, recreational drug use, obsessive internet use, excessive spending, or disordered exercise patterns can all be behaviors that can disrupt someone’s mental health and potentially lead them down a path towards crisis.
 This May is Mental Health Month; Choices Psychotherapy is raising awareness of Risky Business (#riskybusiness).
 The campaign is meant to educate and inform individuals dealing with a mental health concern understand that some behaviors and habits can be detrimental to recovery—or even mask a deeper issue—but that seeking help is nothing to be ashamed of.